Keaane/Greenly/README.md

 # Make multiple requests to observe round-robin load balancing
 for i in {1..6}; do curl -s -w "%{http_code} - %{url_effective}\n" -o /dev/null http://44.203.175.185; done
 ```

+## Alternative Deployment: Vercel

+Due to persistent technical issues preventing SSH access to the assigned lab servers (54.85.174.255, 44.201.232.242, 44.203.175.185), the application was successfully deployed using Vercel as an alternative hosting solution.
+The Docker image was still built and pushed to Docker Hub as required.

+1.  **Install Vercel CLI:**
+    ```bash
+    npm install -g vercel
+    ```
+2.  **Deploy to Vercel:**
+    ```bash
+    # Navigate to your project directory
+    vercel --prod
+    ```
+3.  **Follow the prompts** to link to your GitHub repository and configure the deployment.

+The Docker image containing the application is publicly available on Docker Hub at `https://hub.docker.com/r/keaane/greenly-app` with tags `v1` and `latest`.
+The deployment instructions for the lab environment using Docker containers are fully documented above and would be followed if SSH access to the lab servers becomes available.

 ## Hardening (API Keys)